 Unlike other trees, a Bonsai Tree requires more specialised care and attention.
 While some people are under the impression that Bonsai is deprived of fertilisers to keep their small structure, this is not the case.
 Bonsai trees are kept small by being frequently pruned to prohibit their growth.

-While trees naturally grown can spread their roots to find nutrients Bonsai trees are potted plants, which means they will consume all the nutrients from the soil if it is not regularly replenished; watering of the plants also causes a loss of nutrients from the soil.
+While trees naturally grown can spread their roots to find nutrients, Bonsai trees are planted roots, which means they will consume all the nutrients from the soil if it is not regularly replenished; watering of the plants also causes a loss of nutrients from the soil.
 Feeding bonsai to keep it healthy and to grow with the right fertiliser can be easy with the right expertise.

 Trees use hydrogen, oxygen and carbon, which are derived from the atmosphere and water in the soil, in order to flourish and grow.
 In addition to those compounds trees also need small amount of chemicals to produce protein, vitamins, enzymes and amino acids.

 Naturally grown organic trees get a supply of these chemicals from the soil that is rich in humus.
 Soil used to grown Bonsai such as Seramis clay and Japanese clays are not rich in humus and cannot sufficiently supply these chemicals to the plants.